- 5-Minute Article

 Managing the Financial Impact of Divorce or Loss of a Spouse

-Four steps to take as soon as possible.
+Four steps to consider taking as soon as possible.

 Created in Collaboration with Kiplinger.

-- What is the first thing you should do to preserve your finances after a divorce or the death of a spouse?
+- What is the first thing you should consider doing to help preserve your finances after a divorce or the death of a spouse?

 - How do you boost your credit score?

-- How much emergency savings do you need?
+- How much emergency savings might you need?

 Everyone can benefit from taking proactive measures to secure their financial well-being, but the following actions are even more important for someone experiencing a divorce or the loss of a spouse.
 And while many aspects of these life-changing events may be overwhelming, there are four fundamental steps you can take in the immediate aftermath to help increase your financial security going forward.